Munjed Al Muderis

 Munjed Al Muderis (born 25 June 1972) is an Australian adjunct clinical professor in orthopaedic surgery, author and human rights activist.
 He has done pioneering work on prosthetics, especially on titanium devices.

 Al Muderis was born in Iraq to a wealthy family and became a surgeon under the regime of Saddam Hussein.
 He was a medical student in Basra at the start of the Gulf War in August 1990.
 As a junior surgeon, he emigrated from Iraq to Australia.
 He travelled through Indonesia and Malaysia and reached Australia where he was kept in at an immigration detention centre near Derby, Western Australia.
 He was released after 10 months and carried on his career in medicine, eventually specialising in osseointegration surgery.

-An investigation by Nine Entertainment found that the possibility of risks to his patients were minimised when their operations were explained to them, complications were ignored and some patients were left wheelchair-bound or mutilated.
+An investigation by Nine Entertainment found that the possibility of risks to his patients were minimised when their operations were explained to them, complications were ignored and some patients were left unable to walk or mutilated.
 Al Muderis unsuccessfully sued Nine Entertainment for defamation.

 Al Muderis wrote the book Walking Free on his experiences in Iraq, in the Australian immigration detention system, and on his career in Australia.